Hurricane Irma's storm path: What you should know

 FLORIDA DECLARES STATE OF EMERGENCY AHEAD OF HURRICANE IRMA

-Additionally, Turks and Caicos, the Bahamas, Cuba, Dominican Republic and Haiti are also in the projected path of Hurricane Irma, the National Hurricane Center said.
+Additionally, Turks and Caicos, the Bahamas, Cuba, the Dominican Republic and Haiti are also in the projected path of Hurricane Irma, according to the National Hurricane Center.

-The Florida Peninsula and the Florida Keys could be impacted by the storm later this week and weekend, but otherwise it’s too early to tell how Irma could impact the continental U.S., according to the National Hurricane Center.

-A hurricane warning is currently in effect for more than a dozen island nations, including the U.S. and British Virgin Islands, Puerto Rico, Antigua and Saint Martin.
+President Donald Trump has already declared emergencies in Florida, Puerto Rico and the U.S. Virgin Islands, and authorities in the Bahamas said they would evacuate six southern islands.

 What else should I know about the storm?